 Please use the links below to download reports:

-This year, information was gathered from 198 providers (compared to 175 last year) who provided returns on 72,104 staff contracts.
+This year, the SIR reflects 90,792 records, up from 72,104 last year.
+Data was submitted by 193 providers, including 118 colleges – more than half of the general FE colleges in England.
 As well as FE, sixth form and specialist colleges, the dataset comprises local authorities, independent training providers and the third sector.

 The key findings include: